expeerly/embeddocumentation/videoreviewsAPI.md

 ## Integration Steps Expeerly Badge/Review Block Widget

-### Step 1: Get Your Integration Script
+### Step 1: Get Your Access Key

-~Log into your Expeerly dashboard and copy your unique integration script.
-This script is pre-configured with your shop's identifier and necessary credentials.~ PENDING
+To get Access Key, please contact the expeerly team directly at <product@expeerly.com>.
+They will provide your store Access Key.

-For the beta phase, get in touch with the expeerly team directly at <product@expeerly.com>.
-The script is publicly available for now.
+Pass the provided Access Key as attribue.

 ### Step 2: Add the Script to the Head Section